ayansengupta17/ayansengupta17.github.io/_projects/projects-1.md

 ---
 title: "Text to image generation Using Deep Convolution Generative Adversarial Networks (DCGANs)"
-excerpt: "In this project we tried to generate realistic images from text descriptions."
+excerpt: "In this project we tried to generate realistic images from text descriptions.
+Skip thought vectors were used for encoding ofsentences and we trained Deep Convolutional GAN on MSCOCO and CUB datasets.
 header:
+  image: /project-1/images/implementation.png
-  image: images/project-1/images/implementation.png
+  teaser: images/project-1/images/implementation.png

 collection: projects
 ---